Chris Tallman: Early life

-Tallman is from Madison, Wisconsin, where he attended Madison West High School.
+Tallman was born Christian Peter Tallman on September 22, 1970, in Madison, Wisconsin to Sally (née Probasco) and John B. Tallman (1940–2020).
+He attended Madison West High School and graduated in 1988.
 He performed with a number of theater groups in Madison, as well as being a long-standing member of the Madison chapter of ComedySportz and is currently on the roster of ComedySportz Los Angeles.